hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld
 4 3 3 3 3 1 3 1 7
-Weapons/Armour: Tainted Ones may be equipped with weapons and armour chosen from the Carnival of Chaos Equipment list.
+Weapons/Armor: Tainted Ones may be equipped with weapons and armor chosen from the Carnival of Chaos Equipment list.
 Skills: The Tainted Ones may choose from Combat & Speed when he gains a new skill.